Schema-Free Output

 When to use

-- Use structured-output (JSON Schema, Pydantic, function calling) instead.
+- Use structured-output (JSON Schema, Pydantic, function calling); if the provider lacks it, validate strictly post-parse and retry.

 Open the full interactive page →